lsst-dm/dmtn-026/index.rst

 .. note::

-    If you are wrapping a new package, you will first have to prepare the package as described in `new_package`_ to deactivate the tests.
+    If you are wrapping a new package, you will first have to prepare the package as described in :ref:`new_package` to create the new branch, deactivate the tests, and setup pybind11.
     Otherwise scons will fail and you won't be able to setup the new package.

 This will build the most up to date version of the stack that has been ported to pybind11, as the tests that have not been wrapped are all commented out (see section :ref:`activate-test`).